-Being a centrist independent, it really is enjoyable to watch the folks inside the two major parties wring their hands when the more ideologically extreme members of their own party flip out over things like Obama’s budget speech.
+Being a centrist independent, it’s strange to watch the folks inside the two major parties wring their hands when their own more ideologically extreme members flip out over things like Obama’s vaguely center-left budget speech.

-Apparently some left wingers in the democrats’ big tent are screaming even louder for a primary challenge to Obama next year, since his speech wasn’t sufficiently liberal.
-Somewhere along the line they haven’t noticed that Obama is just a regular liberal, not one of them, and he’s a compromiser (which he said he’d be on the campaign trail).
+Apparently some left wingers in the Democrats’ shrinking tent are screaming even louder for a primary challenge to Obama next year, since his speech wasn’t sufficiently, purely liberal / progressive.
+Somewhere along the line they haven’t noticed that Obama is just a regular liberal, not left wing, and he does compromise at times (which he said he’d do on the campaign trail).

 It’s amazing that Nancy Pelosi is even in the position as the Dems’ leader in the House still, following her leading their caucus to a tidal wave of a defeat.
 But as the budget compromise deal passed the House, she communicated disdain for the bill, and that the negotiations had included the less-far-left Harry Reid, Obama and Speaker Boehner.